 can vary based on the manufacturer specifications, battery age and state of health, driving conditions, external elements, and understanding that the charging rate decreases as a battery reaches full capacity.

-Depending on the
+Depending on the number and

 To process a quote for the electric service required to run your public electric vehicle charging station, please have the following information available: